-Team Jacob Champions Challenge is the brainchild of a group of mates, in conjunction with AEIOU Foundation, who wanted to challenge themselves and make a real and life-changing difference to children with autism.
-They established "Team Jacob" and raise vital funds and awareness for the work that the AEIOU foundation do through a variety of events each year.
+Team Jacob Champions Challenge is the brainchild of a group of mates who wanted to challenge themselves and make a real and life-changing difference to children with autism.
+They established "Team Jacob" and raise vital funds and awareness for the work that the AEIOU Foundation and more recently Fight4Balance do through a variety of events each year.
 They are all CHAMPIONS!
 As a registered team member, you are now a champion with a unique opportunity to face a mighty challenge, just like the many challenges that children with autism face on a daily basis.
-The Team Jacob Champions Challenge will offer you and your friends the opportunity to test your fitness and enjoy the spirit of camaraderie while completing a 28 km high endurance trek across south-east Queensland in teams of four.
+The Team Jacob Champions Challenge will offer you, your colleagues and friends the opportunity to test your fitness and enjoy the spirit of camaraderie while completing a 28 km high endurance trek across south-east Queensland in teams of four.